Kiran Walia: Early life and education

-Kiran Wali was born in New Delhi.
-She holds Master of Arts degree in Political Science from Delhi University.
+Kiran Walia was born in New Delhi.
+She holds Master of Arts degree in Political Science from Lady Shri Ram College, Delhi University.
 Before being elected as MLA, she used to work as a Professor in Delhi University.

 Political career

 Kiran Walia has been a MLA for three terms.
 During her recent term, she represented the Malviya Nagar (Delhi Assembly constituency) constituency.
 She was also a State Minister in Sheila Dikshit's government.